develephant/mailgun-sender-plugin/docs-src/docs/api.md

 ## :testMode

-Used for debugging in MailGun.
+Used for debugging in Mailgun.
 Defaults to _false_.

 __Syntax__